-General Discussion By Sections of the Film
+General Discussion by Sections of the Film

-Time permitting, have teacher and counselor candidates watch the entire film in one session or show the film in sections (sections and times listed below).
-Ask teacher and counselor candidates to respond to each question with evidence from the film.
+Time permitting, have teachers watch the entire film in one session or show the film in sections (sections and times listed below).
+Ask teachers to respond to each question with evidence from the film.